greenelab/deep-review/sections/05_treat.md

 alternative methods as thoroughly as in other domains.
 DeepTox was the top performer on 9 of 15 targets and highly competitive with the top performer on the others.
 However, for many targets there was little separation between the top two or three methods.
-A reliance on AUC ROC `TODO: define here?` for the evaluation (see Discussion) further hinders the ability to declare Tox21 as an outright success for deep learning.

 The nuanced Tox21 performance may be more reflective of the practical challenges encountered in ligand-based chemical screening than the extreme enthusiasm